How to Care for and Troubleshoot Home Electrical Problems

 What other electrical hazards could be lurking in your home?
 Some might be visible, such as overloading outlets and too many extension cords.
 Others are likely hidden: box installation mistakes, the wrong insulation over recessed lighting, or a poorly-placed smoke detector.

 Sound confusing?
 That's why a licensed and certified electrician should inspect your home.
 Because what you don't know can hurt you - and cost you.

-Learn more about how to protect your home from electrical problems and yourself from sudden, unexpected home repair expenses here or call us at 1-888-733-1683.
+Learn more about how to protect your home from electrical problems and yourself from sudden, unexpected home repair expenses by viewing our electrical protection plans or call us at 1-888-733-1683.

 Protection from the Unexpected

 Direct Energy's Electric Essentials plans fill the gap left by your homeowners insurance.
 Get maintenance and repair coverage you can depend on.
 Get protected today!Enroll Now

 View Homeowner Responsibilities - Electrical infographic